'Brady Bunch' Episode Fuels Campaigns Against Vaccines — And Marcia's Miffed

 Public health officials began to try to change the public consciousness about measles once a vaccine was developed, she says.

 "They were saying, 'Well, hold on.
 There's this rate of complications; there's this number of hospitalizations; there's this number of deaths.
-We really have to shift our thinking about the threat that measles poses."
+We really have to shift our thinking about the threat that measles poses.' "

 That effort to shift the public's understanding about measles is evident in the 1964 public service announcement, sponsored by the vaccine manufacturer Merck, called "Mission: Measles — The Story of a Vaccine."